-The Ruby Mountain Relay begins in beautiful Lamoille Canyon located in Elko County, NV and stretches a 184-mile loop around the world famous Ruby Mountains before it ends in Wells, NV.
+The Ruby Mountain Relay begins in beautiful Lamoille Canyon located in Elko County, NV and stretches a 184-mile loop around the world famous Ruby Mountains.
 The scenic landscapes of the Ruby Mountain Range will surpass your wildest expectations.
 From beginners to ultra marathoners, this race is for everyone.

 Registration includes a Shirt, wrist baton, a must have finisher belt buckle and a few more surprises.

 Early Team Registration Deadline = February 28